 - attention deficit challenges, memory concerns

-- neurological disorders (eg. dementias, brain injury)
+- neurological disorders (eg. dementia, brain injury)

 - or questions to clarify mental health diagnoses

-The goal of these evaluations is to diagnose disorders, develop a treatment plan to increase overall quality of life, and improve emotional functioning for our patients.
+The goal of these evaluations is to diagnose disorders, develop a treatment plan to increase the overall quality of life, and improve emotional functioning for our patients.

 The psychological testing process begins with an initial appointment.
-During this appointment, you will meet with the testing psychologist, who will ask about the extent and impact of the individual’s specific concerns, along with other background information (eg. medical history, education/occupational functioning, other mental health history).
-This initial appointment will guide the psychologist in selecting an individualized “battery,” or set of measures which address the individual’s presenting concerns.
+During this appointment, you will meet with the testing psychologist, who will ask about the extent and impact of the individual’s specific concerns, along with other background information (eg. medical history, education/occupational functioning, other mental health histories).
+This initial appointment will guide the psychologist in selecting an individualized “battery,” or set of measures that address the individual’s presenting concerns.

 A full psychological evaluation report will include:

 Following completion of the testing process, feedback sessions are scheduled to review the results, answer questions, and discuss next steps regarding the evaluation.
 The entire testing process can involve up to five appointments and take multiple weeks to complete from start to finish.

 Types Of Psychological Tests